The Best Shaman Spec in Dragonflight

 This variety of abilities alongside the general utility of the main Shaman tree makes them ideal for quick and efficient solo leveling.

-Best PVP Shaman Spec for Arenas
+Strongest PVP Shaman Spec for Arenas

-While both the Shaman DPS specs can be effective in Arenas, the Restoration spec manages to be one of the most efficient and impactful PVP healing specs around.
+While both the Shaman DPS specs can be effective in Arenas, the Restoration spec manages to be one of the most efficient and impactful PVP Healing specs around.
 It rivals some of the Priest specs for utility and adaptability, and it’s a lot of fun to play as well.

 shaman wwow resto 1